List of Presidents of the United States of America

 List of Assassinated U.S. American Presidents

 Throughout history, the President of the United States has been one of the world’s most sought-after targets for assassination.
 With the heightened state of terrorism and tense foreign relations, many politicians are under constant threat of being assassinated.
-Most attempts fail altogether, primarily due to the protective work of the United States Secret Service, responsible for protecting the first family 24 hours a day, seven days a week, and three hundred and sixty-five days a year.
+Most attempts fail, primarily due to the protective work of the United States Secret Service, responsible for protecting the first family 24 hours a day, seven days a week, and three hundred and sixty-five days a year.

 • 1865: Abraham Lincoln.
 John Wilkes Booth assassinated Abraham Lincoln at Ford’s Theater in Washington, D.C., on April 14, 1865.